If you’re new to story mapping, you may question if the technique is actually right for you, and wonder how other teams use it to their advantage.

 Experience level of story mappers

-Most teams – based on our experiences – that fail at story mapping, do so very early on in the process and they never conclude an entire project with story mapping.
+In our experience, most failing teams quit very early in the process and never complete the entire project with story mapping.

 Composition of story mapping teams